 Why do Companies use a Share Nominee Account?

+A nominee company which acts as the only sole legally registered owner of the Company’s shares, holds investors’ shares in safe custody.
 While the nominee company holds the shares, the full economic benefits of the shares are passed onto the underlying investor, including the benefits of individual tax reliefs such as SEIS and EIS (the nominee arrangement is very similar to a trustee relationship).

 What are the benefits of the Nominee Share Account for the Company or Entrepreneur?

-• It also considerably aids liquidity for the company, as providing secondary markets or transferring shares is far easier within a share nominee account (because there is no change of the legally registered owner of the shares, but an internal transfer of beneficial owner within the Nominee); and indeed when it comes to that all-important Company exit (e.g. a trade sale or IPO).
+• It also considerably aids liquidity for the Company, as providing secondary markets or transferring shares is far easier within a share nominee account (because there is no change of the legally registered owner of the shares, but an internal transfer of beneficial owner within the Nominee) and indeed when it comes to that all-important Company exit (e.g. a trade sale or IPO).

 Frequently Asked Questions: